Last Updated on March 7, 2026 by George Pavlopoulos

 3 days in Athens: Day 1

-Since I’m a fan of slow traveling, I would take it easy the first day.
-After landing at the airport, get the blue metro line and head downtown.
-The metro runs every 30 minutes, and the ticket costs one way 10 euros.
-You will need approximately 35 minutes to Syntagma Square or Monastiraki, the two stations in Athens’ very heart.
+As a fan of slow travel, I would take it easy on the first day.
+After landing at the airport, take the blue metro line and head downtown.
+The metro runs every 30 minutes, and a one-way ticket costs 10 euros.
+You will need approximately 35 minutes to get to Syntagma Square or Monastiraki, the two stations in Athens’ very heart.
 Head over to your hotel, check in, and start walking.

 For your first day in Athens, I suggest a walk around Plaka.
 This is the Old Town of Athens, the area where the ancient city once existed.
 In the late 1980s, Plaka was infamous for criminality and drug dealing, but nowadays, it is one of Athens’s most prestigious areas.

 Located straight beneath the Acropolis, Plaka is the most charming area of downtown Athens.
-You will get a glimpse of the Ancient Agora, the Hadrian’s Gate, and the Tower of the Winds.
-On the upper end, it’s also Syntagma Square, where you can see the Greek Parliament.
+You will get a glimpse of the Ancient Agora, Hadrian’s Gate, and the Tower of the Winds.
+At the upper end is Syntagma Square, where you can see the Greek Parliament.
 Last but not least, while strolling around Plaka, you will always have an Acropolis view!

 And here’s a travel tip: Visit Anafiotika, a micro-neighborhood straight beneath the Acropolis.
 Built over a century ago by the people of the small island of Anafi, Anafiotika looks like an island beneath the Acropolis.
 Definitely one of the sweetest spots in the city.
 I have written an extensive guide to Anafiotika; make sure to read it before visiting Athens.

-Where to eat and drink the first day in Athens
+Where to eat and drink on the first day in Athens

 I would suggest remaining in the Plaka area.
-An excellent spot for food is Yasemi, especially in the spring/summer, where you can sit outside.
-Another option is Melina, named after the famous actress and politician Melina Merkouri.
+An excellent spot for food is Yasemi, especially in the spring and summer, where you can sit outside.
+Another option is Melina, named after the famous actress and politician Melina Mercouri.

-Although Plaka is not the center of Athenian nightlife, it has some beautiful spots.
+Although Plaka is not the center of Athenian nightlife, it offers some beautiful spots.
 Some of them come with an Acropolis view.
-Even during the wintertime, you can have some mild nights, and outdoor seating is possible.
+Even in winter, you can have some mild nights, and outdoor seating is possible.
 For a drink or two, I would suggest Couleur Locale, a prime spot close to Monastiraki.
 The bar is on the fourth floor of an old building (accessible by lift, too), and from there, you can see the Parthenon illuminated.
 Excellent cocktails.

 3 days in Athens: Day 2